JongSeokJang/Sogang-Embedded-System-Software/README.md

 - free all shared memory after program terminates
 - better performance overall with better refresh
 - trying basic stuff on mode 3

+**'14.
+04. 16.**
+- made custom mode with basic stuff (tired)
+- some modification of memory allocations with devices closing